braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/email_templates/taxi_for_email.md

 # Requirements

-Requirement   | Source | Notes
+requirement   | source | notes
 --------------|--------| -----
 Braze API Key | [Braze Platform](https://dashboard.braze.com/sign_in) | The API key must have the *Template's* permission enabled before use.

 # Integration

-The export functionality from Taxi For Email to Braze will allow users to send the HTML as a new template within the Braze platform.
+the export functionality from taxi for email to braze will allow users to send the html as a new template within the braze platform.

 To set up the Braze connector, you'll need to be logged into both your Braze and Taxi accounts.